 5. Tootsies Orchid Lounge

-Broadway in downtown Nashville is lined with honky-tonks for several city blocks, and Tootsies Orchid Lounge sits among them.
+Broadway in Nashville downtown is lined with honky-tonks for several city blocks, and Tootsies Orchid Lounge sits among them.
 Though not as flashy as some of the other bars along the sometimes rowdy street, Tootsies is a Nashville legend.
 Originally called “Mom’s,” Tootsie Bess bought it in 1960 and renamed it after a worker painted the exterior purple.

 Visiting Tootsies is like visiting with country music legends.
 Plenty of singers and songwriters have played here throughout the decades on one of its three stages.
 One rumor claims Willie Nelson got his first songwriting gig after playing at Tootsies.
 The food here is bar food: pretzel bites, french fries, and the like.
 But, once you take a look at “Tootsies Wall of Fame” and hear the live music, you won’t care.